How to Ace Your MBA Interview: With Prep Questions & Answers

 Table of Contents

 Quick — what comes to mind when you think about business school applications?
-Most likely it's the most basic parts you have to submit before the deadline: application essays, GMAT or GRE scores, grades, letters of recommendation, resume, etc. Of course, if you're concerned about those parts of the application, we've got you covered.
-Read more here:
+Most likely it's the fundamental parts you have to submit before the deadline: application essays, GMAT or GRE scores, grades, letters of recommendation, resume, etc. Of course, if you're concerned about those parts of the application, we've got you covered.
+See here:

 There is one more step on your way to a top MBA program, however, and it's often overlooked: the MBA interview.
 Everything else in your application goes on a piece of paper; the MBA interview is your chance to show up as a real candidate, your opportunity to make your two-dimensional application come to life.